Afeela 1: Background

-In January 2020 at the 53rd Consumer Electronics Show, Sony unveiled the Sony Vision-S concept car sedan, later renamed the Vision-S 01.
+In January 2020 at the 53rd Consumer Electronics Show, Sony unveiled the Sony Vision-S concept car sedan.
 It was a project led by Sony's AI and Robotics team, and it was a functional prototype that showcased Sony's automotive technology.
 At the 54th Consumer Electronics Show in January 2021, the vehicle was renamed to the Vision-S 01, and Sony revealed that the vehicle had undergone road testing to further refine its systems.

 In March 2022, Sony announced that it would form a joint venture with Honda to sell battery-electric vehicles.

 On January 5, 2023, Sony Honda Mobility unveiled the Afeela 1 as a prototype at the 56th Consumer Electronics Show.
 The car features Level 3 automated driving capabilities under limited conditions.

 The Afeela prototype also appears as a playable vehicle in Gran Turismo 7 (as the AFEELA Prototype 2024), which was added to the game in version 1.46.
 The production version was added in version 1.62.

+On 2025 announced a partnership with Spotify releasing playlists for the in-car entertainment system.